Mega Millions: Drawings

 Drawings are usually held at the studios of WSB-TV in Atlanta, Georgia.
 The original host was WSB's chief meteorologist, Glenn Burns.
-Since 2008, the drawings have been emceed by the hosts of the Georgia Lottery drawings John Crow, Atlanta radio host Carol Blackmon and Adria Wofford.
+From 2008 to 2025, the drawings have been emceed by the hosts of the Georgia Lottery drawings John Crow, Atlanta radio host Carol Blackmon and Adria Wofford.
 Sabrina Cupit originally served as the secondary host if neither Crow or Blackmon are available.
 In 2022, Cupit was replaced by Wofford.
 In 2023, Wofford was promoted to co-host serving alongside Crow while Blackmon was demoted to back-up host if neither primary host is available.
+On Friday, December 12, 2025, Crow announced that he will be soft retiring from Mega Millions and The Georgia Lottery on December 26 to spend more time with family.
+He will remain with the lottery on an “emeritus” status.
+As of 2026, Blackmon hosts the drawings on Tuesdays, Wofford hosts the drawings on Fridays.
 Drawings are supervised by Lottery Security and certified by Preston, CPA.

 Crow usually begins each drawing with “Let's see if I can make you a millionaire tonight.” or “Let's see you can win some money!” and signs off with "Play on, America!"

 Before the January 31, 2010, cross-sell expansion, Mega Millions was the only multi-jurisdictional lottery whose drawings were carried nationally, instead of airing only on stations in participating jurisdictions.
 Chicago-based cable superstation WGN-TV simulcast Mega Millions drawings on its national WGN America feed immediately following WGN's 9:00 p.m.
 Central Time newscast.
 Following the cross-sell expansion, WGN also began airing Powerball drawings nationally.
 WGN served as a default carrier of both major games where no local television station carried either multi-jurisdictional lottery's drawings.
 Both drawings were removed from WGN America in late 2014 when it ceased carrying WGN's newscasts.

 Two machines are used in each Mega Millions drawing.
 The model used for Mega Millions is the Criterion II, manufactured by Smartplay International of Edgewater Park, New Jersey.
 The balls are moved around by means of counter-rotating arms which randomly mix the balls.
 Individually, the five white balls, several seconds apart, drop through a hole in the bottom of the mixing drum.